Cao-ruijie/Open3DSIM/README.md

 This code was created by Ruijie Cao and Prof. Peng Xi in Peking University for 3D structure illumination microscpy reconstruction.
 We are devoting to make the SIM community open and constructive.
 And we will continue to improve the platform.
-It can not be used or cited until the author agree.

 1. The Open-3DSIM.rar is total the initial version of Open-3DSIM, including the Fiji version and MATLAB code.
 2. The Open-3DSIM-v1.0.zip is the total newest version of Open-3DSIM, adding the Exe application for convenience of users.